Early Childhood Education, Elementary Education, Secondary Education, Special Education

 The DoDDS Student Teaching Program is designed to provide overseas student teaching opportunities to learners enrolled full time in an approved teacher, counselor, or other programs at regionally accredited US colleges and universities.
 The program permits learners to fulfill their student teaching requirements in an intercultural setting while they are developing essential professional skills.
 DoDDS agrees to permit students from Grand Canyon University to perform teaching in schools designated by DoDDS.
 DoDDS will advise the University of the number of learners it can accommodate and locations at which Teacher Candidates may volunteer their services.
 DoDDS will select Teacher Candidates for the program from the list of nominees furnished by the University.
 Once a DoDDS placement is confirmed, the Teacher Candidate and Grand Canyon University will be notified in writing of the placement location and Mentor Teacher assigned to the Teacher Candidate.
 It is the Teacher Candidate's responsibility to provide contact information (contact phone and email address) for the assigned Mentor Teacher and principal of the building to their Field Experience Specialist.

-Teacher Candidates are required to submit the Student Teaching Application to the Office of Field Experience by the following deadlines:
+As a reminder, Teacher Candidates are required to submit the Clinical Practice (Student Teaching) Application by the following deadlines:

 University Supervisors and Mentor (cooperating) Teachers